-It is referred to [the matters] for [their] ratification, within the fifteen days of their promulgation, of the measures of legislative nature brought into force by the President.
-It can amend them or reject them on the occasion of a vote of a law of ratification.
+It is referred to [the matters] for [their] ratification, within the fifteen days of their promulgation, of the measures of legislative nature brought into force by the President of the Republic.
+The National Assembly can amend them or reject them on the occasion of a vote of a law of ratification.
 These measures become lapsed if the bill of the law of ratification is not deposited with the Bureau of the National Assembly within the stated time period.